decentralizedthoughts/decentralizedthoughts.github.io/_posts/2026-01-24-two-round-ps.md

 ## Acknowledgments

 We would like to thank our co-authors Yuval Efron and Ling Ren.
-We also thank  Quentin Kniep, Kobi Sliwinski, and Roger Wattenhofer for discussions and insights on this topic.
+We also thank  Lefteris Kokoris-Kogias, Quentin Kniep, Kobi Sliwinski, and Roger Wattenhofer for discussions and insights on this topic.